Asbestos Lawyers Who Are Specialized Lawyers For Special Cases

 If you win a lawsuit for the violation of the prompt-payment law, the court can require the company to pay your attorney fees and a monetary penalty.

-The size and prominence of an insurance company is not a judge of their character.
+The size and prominence of an insurance company are not a judge of its character.
 Insurance companies as large and “upstanding” as Allstate and State Farm have been shown in court to have acted in “bad faith”.